Uruguay

 Overview

-Last reviewed - 14 February 2023
+Last reviewed - 12 March 2024

 The Republic of Uruguay is located in South America, between Brazil and Argentina, with a coast on the Atlantic Ocean.
 It is divided into 19 departments, with Montevideo as the capital and chief port.
-Spanish is the official language of Uruguay, and the currency is the Uruguayan Peso (UYU).
+Spanish is the official language of Uruguay, and the currency is the Uruguayan peso (UYU).

 Uruguay has existed as an independent republic since 18 July 1830, when its first Constitution was approved.
 Since then, it has taken advantage of its natural harbour to become an important commercial centre.